 Claiming Space: Creative Grounds and Freedom Summer School

-Chicago, September 19, 2017—March 31, 2018 - This Fall, Jane Addams Hull-House Museum opens Claiming Space: Creative Grounds and Freedom Summer School, a collaborative exhibition with artists, educators and students that explores the transformation of public school space amidst the backdrop of depopulation, divestment and school closures on Chicago’s West Side.
+Chicago, September 19, 2017—July 29, 2018 - This Fall, Jane Addams Hull-House Museum opens Claiming Space: Creative Grounds and Freedom Summer School, a collaborative exhibition with artists, educators and students that explores the transformation of public school space amidst the backdrop of depopulation, divestment and school closures on Chicago’s West Side.

 In 2013, the City of Chicago closed and consolidated 49 Chicago Public Schools (CPS).
 More than 3 million square feet of public school space became designated as “under-utilized” or “under-performing” and was turned back over to the City of Chicago for resale or repurposing.
 Hull-House Museum will partner with Creative Grounds, led by architectural urban designer, Paola Aguirre and artist Sara Pooley, to document and make visible the statuses of closed, sold, non-utilized and merged West Side Chicago Public Schools.
 Through an interactive mapping installation, Creative Grounds will visualize the impacted landscape and the affected communities, contemplate their enormity and reflect on possibilities for the future.

 Jane Addams Hull-House Museum will also partner with educator and Austin resident, Danton Floyd, founder of 360 Nation, a community organization that runs Freedom Summer School based out of Charles Sumner Math & Science Academy.
 In 2013, the City of Chicago designated Charles Sumner Academy, located between the North Lawndale and West Garfield Park neighborhoods, as an “under-utilized” school.
 Sumner was spared closure and remains a growing, high-performing school, and beacon institution in the community, but three schools in close proximity were shuttered or consolidated.